Plan du Site - Contacts

 Controversial though some of his ideas may be, Freud wasn't so far off when he posited the struggle between the animalistic id and the rational superego.
 But he may have been too generous in his assessment of the superego's ability to channel our emotions.
 Neuroscientists are showing that the emotional and deliberative circuits in the brain are in constant interaction (some would say struggle), and the former, for better or for worse, often holds sway.
 What's more, with each new study it becomes clearer just how quickly, subtly, and powerfully our unconscious impulses work.
 Flash a picture of an angry or a happy face on a screen for a few hundredths of a second, and your amygdala instantly reacts - but you, your conscious self, have no idea what you saw.

+MGH's Breiter believes the more we learn about the brain science of motivation, the more readily it can be applied in business.
+"People's decision-making and management styles probably arise from common motivational impulses in the brain," he points out.
+"If a manager is hardwired to be more risk-seeking, or risk-avoiding, or more driven to pursue a goal than to achieve it, that's going to affect how he manages and makes decisions."
+With our increasingly clear understanding of how basic motivations affect conscious decisions, Breiter says, it should be possible to tailor incentives accordingly.
+A manager who shows a preference for the hunt might, for instance, be well served by incentives that increase his motivation to reach goals rather than simply chase them.
 Neuroscience research also teaches us that our emotional brains needn't always operate beneath our radar.
 Richard Peterson, a psychiatrist who applies behavioral economics theory in his investment consulting business, advises clients to cultivate emotional self-awareness, notice their moods as they happen, and reflect on how their moods may influence their decisions.
 In particular, he advises people to pay close attention to feelings of excitement (a heightened expression of reward-seeking) and fear (an intense expression of loss-aversion) and ask, when such a feeling arises, "What causes this?
 Where did these feelings come from?
 What is the context in which I'm having these feelings?"
 By consciously monitoring moods and the related decisions, Peterson says, people can become more savvy users of their gut feelings.
 This advice may sound familiar; it lies at the heart of books like Blink and Gary Klein's The Power of Intuition, which promise to help readers harness their gut feelings.
 But for executives taught to methodically frame problems, consider alternatives, collect data, weigh the options, and then decide, cultivating emotional self-awareness may seem like a dispensable exercise - or at least not a critical tool in decision-making.
+The picture emerging from the neuroscience labs is that you ignore your gut at your own peril.
+Whether you're negotiating an acquisition, hiring an employee, jockeying for a promotion, granting a loan, trusting a partner - taking any gamble - be aware that your dog brain is busy in increasingly predictable, measurable ways with its own assessment of the situation and often its own agenda.

 You'd better be paying attention.